 The Gospel of Jesus Christ

 What all of this means is that God is not happy with us.
-People usually object that denies God’s love.
-However, God is righteous and just and we deserve his just wrath against our sins.
-We may know that he loves only be turning from our sins.
+People usually object that this denies God’s love.
+However, God is both righteous just, and we deserve his just wrath against our sins.

-To be sure, this is not how most of we regard God or ourselves.
+To be sure, this is not how most of us regard God or ourselves.
 Maybe you, like most people, regard yourself as basically good.
-Yes, you’ve done some things you regret, but you’ve lived a good life since then, and that makes up for any bad you have done.
-Consequently, God is not going to hold anything against you.
+Yes, you’ve done some things you regret, but you’ve lived a good life since then and that makes up for any bad you have done.
+Consequently, you believe God is not going to hold anything against you.

 But we must humble ourselves and agree with God’s assessment of us.
 We all need to come to that place where we cry out, “God have mercy on me, a poor sinful being!”
 Otherwise we will have no need for God to save us.
 We will not see ourselves as under his wrath.

 But God in his lavish grace has undertaken to save his people from his coming wrath.
 He did this through the exchange that happened at the cross.
 Jesus died on the cross as an atoning sacrifice.
 This means that he substituted himself in our place to suffer the penalty of our sin.
 God was accounting our sin against him.
 This is what is meant when we say, “Christ died in our place.”
 One the traditional hymns poetically states the point: “In my place, condemned he stood.”
 Further, God imputed or accounted to the believer Jesus’s spotless record of holiness and obedience.
 So the exchange that happened on the cross was this: our sins were imputed to Christ, his righteousness was imputed to us who believer.
 In this transaction, then, God was just, rightly punishing sins, and he was merciful to sinners, making sinner right with him.

 After three days, God raised Jesus from the dead.
 Jesus is now the exalted Lord of heaven and earth calling upon men and women from all nations to come to him for mercy and redemption.